Functoriality of Principal Bundles and Connections: Fiber Bundles and Non--Linear Connections

 Evidently the horizontal distribution $TM\times\F\,\subset\,T(M\times\F)$ is an integrable foliation with leaves $M\,\times\,\{f\}$ for every trivial connection $\P^\triv$, in consequence $R^\triv\,=\,0$ vanishes necessarily.
 The product functor $M\times$ defined in equation (\ref{pf}) will feature prominently in Sections \ref{pocat} and \ref{agauge}.

 \pfill Having discussed general non--linear connections on fiber bundles in some detail we now want to specialize to principal and linear connections in the second part of this section.
-Recall first of all that a principal bundle modelled on a Lie group $G$ is a smooth fiber bundle $GM$ with model fiber $G$ endowed with a smooth right, fiber preserving action of $G$ on its total space $GM$
+Recall first of all that a principal bundle modeled on a Lie group $G$ is a smooth fiber bundle $GM$ with model fiber $G$ endowed with a smooth right $\rho$, fiber preserving action of $G$ on its total space $GM$.
+Also it is possible to define the affine product $\backslash: G M\,\times_M GM \longrightarrow G$.